 What is liability car insurance?

-Liability insurance pays for injuries and damages to others if you are at fault in an accident.
+Liability insurance pays for injuries and damages to others if you are at fault in an accident and legally liable for damages.

-Auto liability insurance coverage is divided into two types, bodily injury and property damage liability, with three different limits:
+Auto liability insurance coverage is divided into two types: bodily injury and property damage liability.
+This coverage is separated into three different limits.

-Bodily injury is paid on a per-person and per-incident basis, with two limits.
+Bodily injury is paid per person and per incident, with two limits.
 The first limit is how much the insurance company will pay for any one person injured in an accident.
-The second limit is how much it will pay in total for everyone injured in an accident.
+The second limit is how much it will pay for everyone injured in a single accident.

-Property damage has only one limit, and it covers all vehicles and other property damage in an accident.
+Property damage has only one limit, covering all vehicles and other property damage in an accident.

 Limits are written as a set of numbers, for example, 100/300/100, where the coverage is: